Broadway: Ready for Business

 Legendary Road Awaits New Vision

-First mapped in 1835, first paved in 1891, Broadway was where Long Branch conducted commerce.
-The Slocum family is credited with developing the old Indian route — part of the Minisink Trail — into a passable wagon road.
+First mapped in 1835, first paved in 1891, Broadway was where Long Branch did commerce.
+The Slocum family is credited with developing this old Indian route — part of the Minisink Trail — into a passable wagon road.

-In 1734 the first entity in Long Branch, an Indian fishery, was established on lower Broadway.
+Historically, I’ve seen the road called: Fish Path, Eatontown & Long Branch Turnpike, Broadway Turnpike, Chelsea Road, Depot Avenue and Main Street.
+In 1734 the first business entity in Long Branch, an Indian fishery, was established on lower Broadway.
 Michael Maps and Richard Wyckoff opened the first general store on Broadway in 1812.
-The Long Branch Commission acquired Broadway in February 1874 for about $1,800.
-Historically, the road has been called: Fish Path, Eatontown & Long Branch Turnpike, Broadway Turnpike, Main Street and Chelsea Road.
+The Long Branch Commission acquired the road charter for Broadway in February 1874 paying about $7,000.

-Once a bustling and vibrant avenue that served as the city’s main hub of commerce and connection for over a century, Broadway played a crucial role in shaping the identity and economic growth of Long Branch.
+Indeed, Lower Broadway is where all of Long Branch started.
+If you have faith in a 350-year-old tale — MORE HERE.
+Once a bustling and vibrant avenue, it served as the city’s main hub of commerce and connectivity for over a century, Broadway played a crucial role in shaping the identity and economic growth of the city.
+It was so Long Branch.

 In sad decline for too long, today most of lower Broadway building-wise has been removed from existence.
 Leveled flat in 2018.
 The foot of Broadway is basically an empty canvas.
 Just waiting for someone with vision and deep pockets to take hold and recreate.
 This once majestic but now neglected part of the city needs that plan and that person.
 Now, more than ever.
 The images of Broadway presented here — pages from city history — must serve to inspire people and plans.
-The “New Broadway” project is something to be encouraged about.
+Underdeveloped and neglected for far too long, the “New Broadway” project is something to be encouraged about.

-According to public remarks at the October 2022 Long Branch City Council meeting, Jared Kushner (former President Trump’s son-in-law) acquired the Broadway corridor property for $22 million.
-That could work.
-The savvy billionaire real-estate investor already owns the city’s Pier Village and is the process of remaking Monmouth Mall in Eatontown (which he acquired in 2021).
-Some early development plans for the 11-acre Broadway site (more focused on residential) have been approved by the city.
+Jared Kushner (former President Trump’s son-in-law) acquired the Broadway corridor property for $22 million, according to public remarks at a 2022 city council meeting.
+That could work well.
+The savvy, billionaire real-estate investor already owns the city’s Pier Village (since 2014) and is the process of remaking Monmouth Mall in Eatontown too (which he acquired in 2021).
+Indeed, construction has begun at a 11-acre Lower Broadway site — set to be a $130 million mixed-use residential and retail development.

 The following photo essay recalls and hopes for a new birth for Broadway: